TSRC Infrastructure and Experimental Projects – Stuff we’re building and doing

 Field Deployment Kits

-Burden’s Hill Repeater Site
+Newbury, VT Repeater Site

-Work continues on a third linked repeater site in Strafford, VT on 147.345+, 136.5 Hz.
-It has excellent coverage in the Upper Valley and well into Vermont, and linked via our half-duplex 222 MHz system.
+We’re working to secure a new site for the 147.345+, 136.5 Hz.
+It will be linked via the 222 MHz system.
 Contact Dave N1HAC, TSRC Repeater Manager.

 Repeater System Upgrades